 The ceiling is another viable storage location for your bikes.
 Ceiling bike storage usually involves bike hoists or hooks.
 The primary benefit of storing your bikes on the ceiling is that they don't take up any floor or wall space, and they usually only occupy what is otherwise unused space.
 Ceiling storage is also highly versatile in terms of bike fit.
 Installation of ceiling storage can be a bit more complicated, and loading bikes may also involve lifting them higher.
 We didn't test any bike hoists in this round, but the Impresa Products Bike Hooks are an impressively affordable and versatile option for hanging bikes from the ceiling.

 If you have one or more bikes, then chances are good that you could benefit from some kind of bike storage to help keep things organized, save some space, and protect your bikes and walls from damage.
+Bike storage solutions are a logical step in bike ownership, whether for your home, apartment, or garage.
 There are loads of great storage options on the market, and we hope this comparative review helps you find the right one for your needs and budget.

 — Jeremy Benson